-A recent survey conducted by Action on Smoking and Health (ASH) and University College London (UCL) has found that more than one
+A survey in 2020 conducted by Action on Smoking and Health (ASH) and University College London (UCL) highlighted that more than one

 Why Have So Many People Quit Smoking?

-A YouGov online pollster on behalf of ASH asked over 10,000 participants a range of questions about their smoking habits, with 41% of respondents revealing that this year’s coronavirus pandemic had in some way influenced their decision to quit smoking.
+A YouGov online pollster on behalf of ASH asked over 10,000 participants a range of questions about their smoking habits, with 41% of respondents revealing that the coronavirus pandemic had in some way influenced their decision to quit smoking.

-In addition to the multitude of diseases synonymous with smoking data from the Zoe COVID, Symptom Tracker found that smokers were 14% more likely to develop the symptoms predominantly associated with Covid-19 persistent cough, shortness of breath and fever.
+In addition to the multitude of diseases synonymous with smoking data from the Zoe COVID, Symptom Tracker found that smokers were 14% more likely to develop the symptoms predominantly associated with Covid-19 such as a persistent cough, shortness of breath and fever.
 The same analysis found that smokers who contracted Covid-19 were twice as likely to be admitted to hospital compared to non-smokers.

 How Does Smoking Harm My Health?

 Responsible for nearly 80,000 of all deaths in the UK every year, evidence shows that one in two smokers will die from a smoking-related disease if they continue to smoke.

 Narrowing the airways and subjecting the lungs to hot smoke containing thousands of carcinogenic materials, tar and carbon monoxide, smokers are more susceptible to coughs, colds, asthma.

-Due to the impact that COVID- 19 has on the body's respiratory system, government advice for smokers is to quit smoking to prevent the risk of infection.
+Due to the impact that COVID- 19 has on the body's respiratory system, the government advice for smokers is to quit smoking to prevent the risk of infection.
 So far, the numbers who have managed to stop are undoubtedly impressive.

 E-cigarette starter kits make the ideal smokers-quit-kit and are fast becoming the go-to tool for those looking for an effective way to finally be free of tobacco cigarettes.
 If you’re looking for an effective way to quit smoking, then nicotine e-liquid used together with an electronic cigarette, vape pen, vape pod or vape mod can be up to 95% less harmful than smoking traditional cigarettes according to scientific evidence published by Public Health England (PHE).
 Simulating the experience of smoking, further research also tells us that vaping can be up to twice as effective as traditional nicotine replacement therapies such as patches, gums and sprays.

-the immediate scientific evidence tells us that the heating and not burning e-liquid plays a crucial role in minimising the potential harm posed to your health every time you light up a cigarette.
+the immediate scientific evidence tells us that the heating and not burning of e-liquid plays a crucial role in minimising the potential harm posed to your health every time you light up a cigarette.